ethanjped/ethanjped/README.md

 👋 Hi, I’m @ethanjped

 I want to design and build software solutions to solve problems.
-In my present studies I am most interested in both software and system design, software security, and HCI research.
+In my present studies I am most interested in both learning web frameworks like React and Sveltekit, Android app development, and HCI research.
-I currently am working in web development .NET ASP Web Forms and MVC, creating E-commerce sites and developing custom CRM software.
+I currently work professionally in web development using .NET ASP Web Forms and MVC, creating E-commerce sites and developing custom CRM software.

 I plan on graduating in the spring of 2023 with Bachelors of Computer Science from the University of Utah.
 Right now I am working on a senior project called TheraJournal.
 I am always looking for new opportunities to expand my skillset and gain experience!